-The responsibility for the equipment installation is shared between Consumers Energy and the Applicant.
-The Applicant may be required to install some of the metering equipment on its side of the PCC, including instrument transformers, cabinets, conduits, and mounting surfaces.
-Consumers Energy shall install the meters and communication links.
+The responsibility for the equipment installation is shared between Consumers Energy and the Applicant, with the Applicant installing all the equipment on its side of the PCC, including instrument transformers, cabinets, conduits, and mounting surfaces.
+Consumers Energy shall install the meters, recorders, and communication circuits.
 Consumers Energy will endeavor to coordinate the installation of these items with the Applicant's schedule during normal scheduled business hours.